pingcap/docs-cn/tools/lightning/deployment.md

     [post-restore]
     # Performs `ADMIN CHECKSUM TABLE <table>` for each table to verify data integrity.
     checksum = true
+    # Performs level-1 compaction after importing each table.
+    level-1-compact = false
-    # Performs compaction on the TiKV cluster.
+    # Performs full compaction on the whole TiKV cluster at the end of process.
-    compact = true
+    compact = false
     # Performs `ANALYZE TABLE <table>` for each table.
     analyze = true